How to Start a Landscaping Business in New Mexico (2026)

 Requirement Agency Cost Timeline

-EIN IRS Free Instant
+EIN IRS.gov Free Instant online

-Local Business Registration City or County Clerk $30-$150 1-5 days
+Local Business Registration / Privilege License City or County Clerk $30-$150/year 1-5 days

 How to Start a Landscaping Business in New Mexico (Step by Step)